margo/specification/system-design/margo-overview/software-composition.md

 - some application resources: icon, license(s), release notes,...
 - some components: a well-specified way to distribute software supported by Margo specification (e.g. Helm Chart and container images, Compose Archive,...)

-They are managed and hosted separately:
+Application definitions, resources and components are managed and hosted separately:

 - application registries store application definitions and their associated application resources
 - component registries store components